ErgoSchmuck/bengaltiger.tech/README.md

 This I should protect, because it will be a valuable asset for additional streams of income when the time comes.
 For MT5 trading account information see [MQL5](https://www.mql5.com/en/signals/1583452?source=Site+Signals+My).

 ### GAME
 There is a sheet within strategy.excel titles health, therein we will develop perfect records for maximal health.
 We must first believe that we are an active individual.
-All psychich issues are physiological in nature.
+All psychic issues are physiological in nature.

 ### WORK
 This website will serve as a medium to learning MERN stack.
 The PluralSight channel to follow is [PluralSight](https://app.pluralsight.com/channels/details/3a202b58-7fbe-486a-acab-c5b538471a6e?s=1).
 I am undecided on what to build using this space, I own the domain for a year and I need to have a functional proof of concept for anything worth renewing.